30swati/BubbleGame/README.md

 <h1>Overview of Bubble Game</h1>
 <p>The Bubble Game is a simple game created using basic concepts of Web development like <em>html, css, and JavaScript</em>.
 It is an easy peasy but attractive game. </p>
+<h1>What new learning</h1>
+<p><b>GSAP :</b> GSAP is an industry standard JavaScript animation library from GreenSock.
+GSAP allows you to effortlessly animate anything JS can touch.
+Delivering silky-smooth performance and unmatched support so you can focus on the fun stuff.</p>
 <h1>How to Play</h1>
 <ol>
   <li>Start the game by clicking play button.</li>